microchip-pic-avr-examples/pic18f56q71-cnano-apm-adc-dac-sine-wave-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Analog Peripheral Manager (APM) — Sine waveform generation with ADC, DAC and APM using PIC18F56Q71 Microcontroller with MCC Melody
+# Analog Peripheral Manager (APM) — Sine Waveform Generation with ADC, DAC and APM Using the PIC18F56Q71 Microcontroller with MCC Melody

-This code example highlights the capabilities of the Analog Peripheral Manager (APM) and its configuration in MCC Melody.
+This code example highlights the capabilities of the Analog Peripheral Manager (APM) and its configuration in MPLAB® Code Configurator (MCC) Melody.
 The Digital-to-Analog Converter (DAC) is used to output a sine waveform with variable frequency controlled by the value measured by the Analog-to-Digital Converter (ADC) from a potentiometer.
 The Timer0 (TMR0) module is used as an auto-conversion trigger source for the ADC peripheral, while the Timer1 (TMR1) module’s overflow interrupt is used to alter the output of the DAC peripheral.
 The ADC peripheral’s conversion-complete interrupt is used to modify the overflow period of TMR1 module.
 The APM periodically enables the ADC and DAC to perform conversions and output the sine waveform.

 ## Related Documentation